datastax/python-driver/docs/graph.rst

 Graph Row Factory
 ~~~~~~~~~~~~~~~~~

-By default (with :class:`.GraphExecutionProfile.row_factory` set to :func:`.graph.graph_object_row_factory`), known graph result
+By default (with :class:`.GraphExecutionProfile.row_factory` set to :func:`~cassandra.graph.graph_object_row_factory`), known graph result
-types are unpacked and returned as specialized types (:class:`.Vertex`, :class:`.Edge`).
+types are unpacked and returned as specialized types (:class:`~cassandra.graph.Vertex`, :class:`~cassandra.graph.Edge`).
 If the result is not one of these
-types, a :class:`.graph.Result` is returned, containing the graph result parsed from JSON and removed from its outer dict.
+types, a :class:`~cassandra.graph.Result` is returned, containing the graph result parsed from JSON and removed from its outer dict.
 The class has some accessor convenience methods for accessing top-level properties by name (`type`, `properties` above),
 or lists by index::